md-ashafuddula/ELNet/README.md

-# Implementation of Efficiently Layered Network (ELNet)
+# Implementation of Efficiently Layered Network (ELNet-2020)

 Based on *Knee Injury Detection using MRI with Efficiently-Layered Network (ELNet)* by [Maxwell Tsai](https://mxtsai.github.io/)